skarumbairam/LearningCasts/JS_DSA_PROBLEMS.md

 ```

-#### 8. Given a string array words, return an array of all characters that show up in all strings within the words (including duplicates).
+#### 8. Given a string array of words, return an array of all characters that show up in all strings within the words (including duplicates).
 You may return the answer in any order.
+(Leet Code 1002)
 ```
 Input: words = ["bella","label","roller"]
 Output: ["e","l","l"]